-27 The interagency groups supporting each NSI identify its thrust areas, R&D targets, and 28 expected near- and long-term outcomes.
-Participating agency representatives identify 29 programs, resources, and capabilities in their agencies that can contribute to the goals of the NSI and leverage the programs, resources, and capabilities of the other agencies involved in 30 31 that NSI.
-Communities of interest among the Federal participants are established through 32 enhanced communication and identify opportunities for joint solicitations or other multi-agency 33 collaboration in support of the NSI goals.
-The broader community is engaged through webinars, 34 workshops, technical sessions embedded in existing conferences, and other events as appropriate.
-Such events aim to raise awareness and build a broader community of interest that 35 includes not only the Federal participants, but also those in academia and industry engaged in 36 research, development, and commercialization efforts, such as grantees and other 37 38 stakeholders.
-Well-established communities of interest enable leveraging of public and private activities to further accelerate progress and enable sustained endeavors beyond the lifetime of the NSIs.
+The interagency groups supporting each NSI identify its thrust areas (which may evolve as the initiatives develop), R&D targets, and expected near- and long-term outcomes.
+Participating agency representatives identify programs, resources, and capabilities in their agencies that can contribute to the goals of the NSI and leverage the programs, resources, and capabilities of the other agencies involved in that NSI.
+Communities of interest among the Federal participants are established through enhanced communication and identify opportunities for joint solicitations or other multi-agency collaboration in support of the NSI goals.
+The broader community is engaged through webinars, workshops, technical sessions embedded in existing conferences, and other events as appropriate.
+Such events aim to raise awareness and build a broader community of interest that includes not only the Federal participants, but also those in academia and industry engaged in research, development, and commercialization efforts, such as grantees and other stakeholders.
+Well-established communities of interest enable leveraging of public and private activities to further accelerate progress and enable sustained endeavors beyond the duration of individual NSIs.